 External Condensation

 Fortunately, since it is dried off by warming and/or airflow during the day, exterior condensation around your windows is unlikely to cause damage.
-As a result, neither the glass in your window nor the surroundings stay wet for a long enough period of time to pose any issues.
+As a result, neither the glass in your window nor the surroundings stay wet for a long enough period to pose any issues.

 Are Certain Windows More Prone Than Others to Condense?